Agent Skills

 • You're scripting Witan from a non-agent context (CI, a build pipeline, a shell script).
 Skills target LLM agents; a shell script just reads the docs.

 • Your agent doesn't support the skills protocol.
-You can still paste a relevant section of the CLI reference into the system prompt manually.
+You can still paste a relevant section of the CLI Scripting reference into the system prompt manually.

 Next steps